backspaces/agentscript/config/cleantheme/tutorials/3 - Browser.md

 ## Browser's Developer Console

-As mentioned in the JavaScript tutorial. browsers all support a Developer Console which lets you step through your model to see the state of the model at a given place in your code.
+As mentioned in the JavaScript tutorial, browsers all support a Developer Console which lets you step through your model to see the state of the model at a given place in your code.
 It also provides a handy `console.log()` function to print values within JavaScript code to the Developer Console.

 Here's an article on finding your browser's [Developer's Console](https://balsamiq.com/support/faqs/browserconsole/).
 Or you can use your browser's help menu (type "dev" should do it).